szellmann/dvr-course-cpp/ex00_hello_dvr_course/README.md

 This example shows a simple marcher and a single homogeneous medium.
-This is the "status quo" in sci-vis style volume rendering from the time of the original real-time volume graphics SIGGRAPH course, yet using a GPGPU programming model instead of raster hardware or shaders.
+This is the "status quo" in sci-vis style volume rendering from the time of the original real-time volume graphics Eurographics course [1], yet using a GPGPU programming model instead of raster hardware or shaders.

 ## TODOs: